qwshen/spark-flight-connector/README.md

 Note: when lowerBound & upperBound with byColumn or predicates are used, they are eventually filters applied on the queries to fetch data which may impact the final result-set.
 Please make sure these partitioning options do not affect the final output, but rather only apply for partitioning the output.

 #### - Pushing filter & columns down
-The filters and required-columns are pushed down when they are provided.
+Filters and required-columns are pushed down when they are provided.
 This limits the data at the source which greatly decreases the amount of data being transferred and processed.
 ```scala
 spark.read
       .option("host", "192.168.0.26").option("port", 32010).option("tls.enabled", true).option("tls.verifyServer", false).option("user", "test").option("password", "Password@123")